-The laboratory should have suitable procedures to ensure that samples do not get spoilage or damaged and to guarantee their traceability to the laboratory.
+The laboratory should have suitable procedures to ensure that samples do not spoil or get damaged and that they can be traced to the laboratory.

-The sampler is responsible for transporting the sample to the laboratory, which should be carried out under the appropriate conditions (ISO 5555:2001).
-The laboratory is responsible for handling the sample inside the laboratory and should follow the rules outlined in the above-mentioned standard.
+The sampler is responsible for transporting the sample to the laboratory, which should be done under the appropriate conditions (ISO 5555:2001).
+The laboratory is responsible for handling the sample inside the laboratory and should follow the rules in the above-mentioned standard.